Samsung/tizen-docs/docs/platform/what-is-tizen/versions/tizen-6-5-m2.md

   The Advanced Companion Framework facilitates multi-device application development, providing interactive communication among devices in a local network.

   It provides services to develop companion applications.
-The following services are listed below:
+The services are listed below:
-  - Search & connect devices in local network
+  - Search and connect devices in local network
-  - Share data & interact with companion applications
+  - Share data and interact with companion applications
   - TIDL supports C, C++, C#, and Java interfaces
-  - Cross-platform APIs (Tizen & Android)
+  - Cross-platform APIs (Tizen and Android)

   **Figure: Advanced Companion Framework**